SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 A closure or nested function
 that captures an in-out parameter must be nonescaping.
-Because there is no copy-out at the end of closures or nested functions, any changes changes made to an in-out parameter by an escaping closure or nested function would not get copied back to the original.
+Because there is no copy-out at the end of closures or nested functions, any changes made to an in-out parameter by an escaping closure or nested function would not get copied back to the original.